 What Is Broad Form Insurance?

-Broad form car insurance, also called broad form named operator coverage, is a kind of liability insurance that only covers one individual.
-It extends to any car the policyholder operates.
-You pay the same amount no matter how many vehicles you own.
+Broad form insurance is a kind of liability insurance that only covers one individual.
+It is only suitable for drivers who know that no one else will ever drive their car, as broad form insurance does not cover anyone else who operates the car.
+Broad form insurance is also unique, as it extends to any car the policyholder operates, meaning you pay the same amount no matter how many vehicles you own.

 Broad form coverage only covers your personal vehicle or vehicles.
 It does not cover commercial vehicles, company cars, or motorcycles.